ARM-software/Arm-2D/README.md

 **The library is designed with ACI (Arm Custom Instructions) in mind.** Accelerations implemented with user-defined instructions can be integrated into the library easily without modifying the existing Arm-2D library or upper-layer software.

-**The library is designed with 2D image accelerators in mind and following the feature agnostic principle.**  The Support for accelerators can be added easily without modifying the existing Arm-2D library or upper-layer software.
+**The library is designed with 2D image accelerators in mind and following the feature-agnostic principle.**  The Support for accelerators can be added easily without modifying the existing Arm-2D library or upper-layer software.

-**The library is designed with resource constraints in mind.** **For Cortex-M processors with 4K~32K SRAM that cannot afford a full-frame-buffer**, Arm-2D introduces a feature called **Generic Partial Frame-buffer** enabling those existing MCUs to run GUI applications by practicing time-space exchange schemes while still enjoying a decent frame rate.
+**The library is designed with resource constraints in mind.** **For Cortex-M processors with 4K~32K SRAM that cannot afford a complete-framebuffer**, Arm-2D introduces a feature called **Generic Partial Framebuffer** enabling those existing MCUs to run GUI applications in a decent frame rate.